How Teachers Can Leverage Technology In The Classroom

-By Team ParentCircle
+By Team ParentCircle • 14 min read

-In an article titled, 'Many schools replacing textbooks with tablets', published in The Times of India on 8 April 2016, principals of various international schools talked about the benefits of digitisation in the classroom and how it helps both students and teachers.
+In an article titled, 'Many schools replacing textbooks with tablets', published in The Times of India in April 2016, principals of various international schools talked about the benefits of digitisation in the classroom and how it helps both students and teachers.
 From reducing the weight of the school bag to improving a student's performance, experts cited various reasons in favour of introducing technology in the classroom.

-With an increase in the use of technology in education, the role of a teacher is rapidly changing.
+With an increase in the use of technology in education, the role of a teacher is rapidly evolving.
 From interactive whiteboards to learning analytics, and from online courses to e-books, technology has become an integral part of education today.
 In this hi-tech age, teachers need to reinvent themselves to make optimal use of technology for providing children with an improved learning experience.

 ParentCircle speaks to Maya Thiagarajan — an education consultant and parenting author — to help answer some important questions about the effect of technology on the changing educational landscape.

 How has the role of a teacher changed with the increase in the use of technology in education?